 It was an hour and a half before they reached their destination marked by a gate of ferns.
 Through their green leaves bled shifting, psychedelic light.
 Blues, reds, greens, and whites in between.

 Nia stepped forward and parted the ferns.
 Immediately, light spilled into the shade provided by the canopies.
 Atienna nodded in thanks before turning forward to face the blinding light.

-When her eyes adjusted, she found a great white tree rising above a marsh of pools and light.
+When her eyes adjusted, she found a great white tree rising high.
 The tree had a thick trunk as wide as her house.
 Where its reach ended for the sun-setting sky was unknown.
 Its branches spider-webbed across the horizon, forming cracks along the skyline.
 But the cracks were not empty.
 Glittering on their tips were glass-like leaves that reflected light from below.